pulse2percept/pulse2percept/doc/topics/encoders.rst

 ------------------

-For example, an :py:class:`~pulse2percept.stimuli.AmplitudeEncoder` maps image brightness onto pulse amplitude while keeping pulse frequency fixed:
+For example, an :py:class:`~pulse2percept.stimuli.AmplitudeEncoder` maps image brightness onto pulse amplitude while keeping pulse frequency fixed.
+Give the implant an encoder, and assigning an image or a video encodes it:

 .. code-block:: python